 Sonya Harris is preparing to release her first non-fiction Inspirational book: TRUTHS - Quotes, Affirmations, and Vignettes to Inspire Self-Empowerment.
-She believes her book inspires you to step into your power and put action behind it to stay true to your values, boundaries, goals, the people you care about, and those you serve despite opinions, conflicts, and struggles as you move forward in life.
+She believes her book inspires you to step into your power and put action behind it to stay true to your values, boundaries, goals, the people you care about, and those you serve despite opinions, conflicts, and struggles as you move forward on your path in life.

 Sonya Harris is also the author of realistic fiction books Guilty Pleasures, a Phenomenal & Outstanding African American Fiction award winner.
 And, My Body Is Calling, recognized with the African-American Expo Achievement Award in 2016, for “…helping to enrich our community both culturally and creatively.”

-Sonya supports education, empowerment, and domestic violence initiatives.
+Sonya supports education, community, and domestic violence initiatives.
 She is a "thriving (DV) survivor," and a long-time Promising Pen Pal with the James P. Timilty Middle School student letter exchange program.
 In 2012, Sonya was honored during Women’s History Month for her commitment to excellence in education, scholarship, and leadership in the community.
 Sonya presented self-awareness workshops at Mother Caroline Academy, Grlz Radio of Boston, and a women’s transitional program in New York.
 She also facilitated a writer’s workshop at Rosie’s Place for underserved women who aspire to write.

+Mom.
 Author.
 Educator.
 Mentor.
 Speaker.

 In front of every inspired girl is an empowered woman moving forward boldly in her truth.